Now that the sun was gone the wind at our bow started to die down. Only the land’s latent heat continued to drive it on.

 We had drifted apart, but were still within the halo of their deck light.
 It was like an island that light, pushing out the night.
 Mamede brought in the mainsheet and we slowly pulled away.
-It was a quiet departure — our mood had changed from the brief encounter.
+It was a quiet departure — the mood on deck had changed from our brief encounter.

 Maybe it was just me feeling uneasy.
 I couldn’t help but think about what I was doing at their age: sitting in a class waiting for a bell to ring, riding my bike in the sunshine, playing games with my friends — doing boy things — not hauling a handline in the middle of the night, miles offshore on a leaky jangada.

-For another half hour I kept looking back, watching as their light got smaller and smaller, blinking on and off like a firefly in the distance.
-And finally the light blinked out.
+For another half hour I kept looking back, watching as their light got smaller and smaller, blinking on and off like a firefly in the distance, until it finally blinked out.
 Did they really exist at all or were they just ghosts — phantoms of another sort?

 Shortly thereafter Mamede cleared his throat and said in a weary voice,

 “We stay here tonight.”
-He had been steering for over sixteen hours.
+He had been steering for over fifteen hours.

 Next chapter: Stage Craft